Alta Via 4 (day 1): Rifugio Tre Scarperi to Locatelli Tre Cime + Via Ferrata Torre di Toblin & Innerkofler

 The first (and most highly regarded) of the via ferrata routes that depart from Rifugio Locatelli is Torre di Toblin, also called Via Ferrata delle Scalette.

-Walk along the summit a short distance to find another set of cables, descending for just 20min to connect with a path marked by red triangles.
+The historic wartime access route has since been converted into a descent route, so walk along the summit a short distance to find another set of cables, descending for just 20min to connect with a path marked by red triangles.
 From here, it’s an easy 10min back to Rifugio Locatelli.

 Side trip: Sasso di Sesto (10min)